Biden urges Americans to wear masks: ‘Not a political statement’

 On Monday, Biden emphasized, “I want to be very clear, the goal of mask wearing is not to make your life less comfortable or take something away from you.
 It’s to give something back to all of us — a normal life.
 Our goal is to get back to normal as fast as possible and masks are critical in doing that.”

-And he noted, “It won’t be forever but that’s how we’ll get our nation back, back up to speed economically, so we can go back to celebrating birthdays and holidays together, so we attend sporting events together.
+He noted, “It won’t be forever but that’s how we’ll get our nation back, back up to speed economically, so we can go back to celebrating birthdays and holidays together, so we attend sporting events together.
 So we can get back to the lives and connections we shared before the pandemic.”

+And Biden highlighted that the election's over and "it is time to put aside partisanship and the rhetoric designed to demonize one another.
+It’s time to end the politicization of basic, responsible, public health steps like mask wearing and social distancing."

 Last month, Biden said that if he was elected, he’d gather the nation’s governors and ask them to urge residents in their states to wear masks in order to prevent the spread of the coronavirus.